priyankag83/BeameryTakeHomeExercise/README.md

 ### How to run the tests:
 1. Clone the git repository - https://github.com/priyankag83/BeameryTakeHomeExercise.git
 2. Import the project in Eclipse.
-3. Run the project as JUnit test.
+3. Run the project as Maven test.
 4. The 'chromedriver' (present at ./Drivers/chromedriver) is the one compatible with latest chrome version 85. chromedriver can be replaced here with the corresponding version if you are not using chrome version 85.

 ### Troubleshooting: